 No Benefit to Quorum.
 As most associations already know, requiring a quorum only causes aggravation and expense.
 Many owners will either sign blank proxies or send blank ballots to help meet quorum.
 That does not make for better elections.
 Forcing owners to vote may actually decrease the quality of elections if people don't care and simply vote for the first name on the ballot.
 People who care about the election should decide the outcome.

 Normal Election Process.
-By eliminating quorum requirements for the election of directors, board elections become like all other elections at the municipal, state and federal levels.
+By eliminating quorum requirements for the election of directors, board elections become like all other elections at the municipal, state, and federal levels.
 In other words, elections are determined by those who are interested enough to vote.
-This eliminates wasted time and money holding multiple meetings trying to achieve quorum.
+This eliminates wasted time and money holding multiple meetings trying to achieve a quorum.
 The Davis-Stirling Act anticipates the removal of quorum requirements: